Where are we in the construction process?

 We are building a Center for Outpatient Health to meet the needs of our patients and to support our continued growth in patient care, education and research.
-We see this step as vital because it also will open up more space in our existing campus facilities for continuing the world class research and care for which National Jewish Health is known worldwide.
+This is a vital step because it will open up more space in our existing campus facilities for continuing and expanding the world class research and care for which National Jewish Health is known worldwide.

-To fully utilize the existing ancillary services already on our campus, such as radiology, labs and pharmacy, the new Center is being built on our current campus.
-It will be located on the west side of Colorado in close proximity to current patient care facilities.
-It will set on the northwestern most section of the patient parking lot, situated at Colfax Ave, between Jackson and Garfield.
+This location right next to our current patient care areas fully utilizes the existing ancillary services already on our campus, such as radiology, labs and pharmacy.
+It is located on the west side of Colorado Blvd. in close proximity to current patient care facilities, and on the northwestern most section of the former patient parking lot, situated at Colfax Ave, between Jackson and Garfield.

 How will this building benefit our patients?

 National Jewish Health has been growing for the past several years.
 We are nearly out of space!
 So, first and foremost, the new building will add clinic space and rooms for procedures and care in a modern and friendly setting.
 We are excited to be able to expand this way and enable our world class staff to care for even more patients.
-We also know that once we have moved to the new space, we will have the opportunity to renovate our older space, modernizing it for care as well as providing valuable space for research and education.
+We also know that once we have moved to the new space, we will have the opportunity to renovate our older space providing valuable space for research and education and care.
 Continuing to grow in all these ways is important for the future of National Jewish Health and the thousands of patients whose lives we impact every day.

-Patient drop-off will continue in the current location at the circle drive.
+Patient drop-off will continue at our main campus circle drive.
 A valet company, SP+, has been hired to manage the increased valet needs.
 Some patients or their caregivers may still want to self-park.
-Space will be allocated to accommodate some self-parking.
+There is still self-parking available at 1300 Harrison St. on the northeast corner of Colorado Blvd. and 13th Ave.

-The Harrison and Jackson lots will be reconfigured for patient and visitor use – valet and self-park.
-The north two-thirds of the Harrison lot will be used as valet holding space; the south one third will be patient self-park space.
-A shuttle will be available to pick-up and drop-off patient self-parkers.
-The Jackson lot will be valet holding space as well as some reserved use.
-In addition a shuttle will be available to take patients back-and-forth to the self-park lot.
+The Harrison and Jackson have been reconfigured for patient and visitor use – valet and self-park.
+The north two-thirds of the Harrison lot is valet holding space; the south one third is patient self-park space.
+A free shuttle picks-up and drops-off patient self-parkers.
+The Jackson lot is a valet holding space as well as some reserved use.

-Will the city’s water project impact National Jewish Health?
+Will the city’s storm water project impact National Jewish Health?

-You will find a map of our campus to show you has to access the campus and the valet parking.
+You can find a map here of our campus to show you has to access the campus and the valet parking.

 Which areas/departments/operations are moving into the new building?